abondrn/abondrn.github.io/jekyll-digital-garden/_drafts/wishlist.md

 This could also be used for people you are not mutual connections with, ie celebrities and role models, potential business connections.
 Imagine being able to view someone's publications/IMDb, news alerts/interviews, biography, and collaborations publically to find more stuff you might like.

+Featurelist
+ - business card: share one of your profiles with a single QR code
+ - public/private profile curation: share a subset of your services
+ - gifts
+ - populate a social map from your friends' Instagrams, Yelp reviews
+ - scrape mutual follows/likes
+ - share referral codes
+ - find out whether your contacts are on various services using OSINT tools
+ - track hangouts with geotagging, message history
+ - share your current location, upcoming travels to coordinate meetups
+ - assemble feeds from various platforms (YouTube, Twitter)

 ### Matching